aukaurea/Markdown-Samples/bootcamp-coding-assignment-markdown.md

 # AUT : (Sequence - Ex 3.1.2) Assignment Document (#Link -Must link it ) [Jira JiraSequence]

+### Title : Coding assignment
+- Coding assignment

+### Introduction
+- Describe what you are trying to implement with the coding task

 ### Coding Points
 - Coding points value